munir-v/deep-work-tracker/README.md

 Features
 --------
-- Allows you to track the time of your deep work blocks.
-- Lets you save the timer results to custom categories.
+- Allows you to track how much work you do and save the results to custom categories.
 - Provides statistics with daily, weekly, and total time spent in each category.

 Installation